 - 1. All Law School employees are required to annually take the University's online or classroom Workplace Violence Prevention Program Training. - 2.
 Four times a year, School occupants receive live, active shooter instruction from our buildings Fire and Life Safety Director during fire drill exercises. - 3.
-Recommendations will be made to Dean of School regarding campus wide interest in establishment of an anti-bullying policy in addition to the established Henderson Rules (copy below) - 4.
-Law School has been awarded Resolution A-New York City Council funding to update and expand our CCTV, Public Address and Access Control systems.
-Work on these projects should commence within one year.
+Recommendations will be made to Dean of School via the Campus Security and Advisory Committee in September of 2024.